The Coronavirus COVID-19 infection continues to rapidly spread locally, nationally and internationally.

 - Clean and disinfect frequently touched objects and surfaces using a regular household cleaning spray or wipe.

 - Wash your hands often with soap and water for at least 20 seconds, especially after going to the bathroom; before eating; and after blowing your nose, coughing, or sneezing.
 If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol.
 Always wash hands with soap and water if hands are visibly dirty.

 Face masks are a first-line defense in helping prevent the spread of the disease to others.
 There is continuing evidence that masks not only protect others, but also yourself.

 Health officials believe at this time that symptoms of COVID-19 may appear in as few as 2 days or as long as 14 days after exposure.
 Symptoms include:

 - Shortness of breath

-If you have traveled out of the country recently and experience any of these symptoms, you should see your physician immediately or go to the emergency room.
+If you have been in contact with someone who has tested positive and experience any of these symptoms, you should see your physician immediately or go to the emergency room.

 Physicians and officials at Johnson Memorial Health continue to monitor developments and will share additional information when it becomes available.
 If you have questions, we recommend you contact your health care provider.